- 10 courses

 - Biostatistics (eg. SDS 328M or equivalents)

-- Some programming experience in at least one of:
+- Some experience in at least one of the following programming languages:

 - R, Python, C++